ddeutils/ddedocs/docs/abstract/data_management/data-warehouse.md

 for querying and reporting on large datasets.
 In some cases, data may also be stored in columnar or in-memory databases for improved performance.

-Few commonly used ETL tools are:

-- Informatica
-- Microsoft SSIS
-- Snaplogic
-- Confluent
-- Apache Kafka
-- Alooma
-- Ab Initio
-- IBM Infosphere
+---

-### Middle tier (Semantics Layer)
+### Middle tier

-The middle tier consists of an `OLAP` (Online Analytical Processing) servers which enables fast query speeds.
+The Middle Tier (Semantics Layer) consists of an `OLAP` (Online Analytical Processing) servers which enables fast query speeds.
 The Data Warehouse can have more than one OLAP server, and it can have more than one type of OLAP server model as well, which depends on the volume of the data to be processed and the type of data held in the bottom tier.

-ETL Layer.
 This layer is responsible for extracting, transforming, and loading the data from various sources into the data warehouse.
 This is typically done using ETL (Extract, Transform, Load) tools, which automate the process of moving and converting data.